Executing Test Cases via command line

 -C, --consoleLogging: If this argument is `false`, then the runner will not

-log the results on console.
+log the results on the console.

 -L, --logger : Your desired logging of the vREST NG CLI execution